telerik/document-processing-docs/knowledge-base/pdf-invisible-signatures.md

 ---
 title: How to Create Invisible Signatures for PDF Documents
-description: Learn how to digitally sign a PDF document using RadPdfProcessing for Document Processing.
+description: Learn how to sign PDF documents with invisible signatures using RadPdfProcessing.
 type: how-to
 page_title: How to Create Invisible Signatures for PDF Documents
 slug: pdf-invisible-signatures